2006–07 Manchester City F.C. season: Season review

 The 2006–07 season proved tough for club which skirmished with relegation from the Premier League and ended up finishing in 14th position.
 The club were again eliminated from the League Cup by a League One team, this time by Chesterfield early on in the season.
 Ben Thatcher's elbow challenge on Pedro Mendes whilst playing Portsmouth shocked many – a challenge which prompted City to take unprecedented action and banned Thatcher for six matches by the club and a six weeks fine.
 Pearce called the challenge "indefensible" and the Football Association banned Thatcher for a further eight matches.
 The side also scored just ten goals at home in the league, and none after New Years Day in 2007, a record low in top-flight English football.

-In December 2006, the club issued a statement regarding a possible takeover, and on 21 June, the Manchester City board accepted an £81.6 million offer for the club from Thaksin Shinawatra.
+In December 2006, the club issued a statement regarding a possible takeover, and on 21 June, the Manchester City board accepted an £81.6 million offer for the club from former Thai prime minister Thaksin Shinawatra.
 One of his first moves was to schedule a press conference to announce former-England manager Sven-Göran Eriksson as his new manager – Eriksson's first job since leaving international duty.